-A general outline of the QMCPACK roadmap is given below.
+A general outline of the QMCPACK roadmap is given in Sections 1.7.1 and 1.7.2 .
 Suggestions for improvements are welcome, particularly those that would facilitate new scientific applications.
 For example, if an interface to a particular quantum chemical or density functional code would help, this would be given strong consideration.